 (2) The objective that the priority assistance policy must include objective eligibility criteria for identifying customers with a diagnosed life-threatening medical condition that have a high risk of rapid deterioration to a life-threatening situation and where access to a telephone would assist to remedy the life-threatening situation.

-(3) The objective that in developing the eligibility criteria under item (2) advice is sought from appropriate medical experts and the Chief Medical Officer of the Commonwealth Department of Health and Ageing, and consultation is undertaken with community health organisations.
+(3) The objective that in developing the eligibility criteria under item (2) advice is sought from appropriate medical experts and the Chief Medical Officer of the Commonwealth Department of Health and consultation is undertaken with community health organisations.

 Priority customer applications and assessments